aginies/Deploy_SLE_cluster/README.md

 ## Install / HOWTO

 * Clone this repository
+* You must be root to use this scripts
 * Adjust VARS in **vm.conf** file (or create a link from your configuration to this link)
 * Create **SCCDATA.conf** file and populate it, ie:
 	SCCREGCODE=YOUR_SCC_REG_CODE